Skip to content ↓

 Graphics – Illustration - Component 1 (Non-Examination Assessment NEA)

-Term 1 and 2 – Visual images – more than a pretty picture?
+Term 1 & 2 – Visual images – more than a pretty picture?
 Can an image make you cry?
 Observational studies using line to create emotions responding to different artists’ work.
 Research into types of illustration comparing styles and considering how style impacts on how we view work.
 Developing digital colour techniques and how it can impact work.

-Term 3 and 4 – What tells the story – the words or the image?
+Term 3 & 4 – What tells the story – the words or the image?
 Contextual studies of Surrealism and collage techniques.
 Building on knowledge of typography using it to convey a message in our own design work and understanding how font style can impact on how we view companies, products and poster designs.
 Learning to combine hand drawn and digital techniques.

-Term 5 and 6 – How can graphic designers make us feel differently about our environment and our responsibility over it?
+Term 5 & 6 – How can graphic designers make us feel differently about our environment and our responsibility over it?
 Planning a final outcome based on a design brief using academic articles to enhance understanding of environmental issues.
 Learning about promotional materials and how these can effectively convey a message.
 Using this understanding in own poster design work, whilst also being able to reflect personally about the decisions being made whilst producing it.

 Year 11 topics